Español English

 They are dioecious trees (sometimes shrubs) with reddish brown bark, highly branched and open-crowned, reaching 10 meters (32.8 feet) in height.
 These evergreen conifers have flexible, needle-like leaves 5-9 cm (1.9-3.5") long, glossy dark green on the upper surface and light green on the underside.
 The flowers are not decorative but the fruits are similar to small plums.
 To get fruits it's necessary to have female plants and male plants.

-They are used as isolated specimens, in understory, in bushy groups or to form screens.
+Chinese plum-yew is used as isolated specimens, in understory, in bushy groups or to form screens.

-They prefer sandy soils that drain very well and contain organic matter.
+Fortune's yew plum prefers sandy soils that drain very well and contain organic matter.

 Water regularly so that the soil does not dry out completely (never water).
 Adult specimens are more resistant to drought.